 Most tomatoes, peppers and eggplants, for example, require around 100 days to harvest, therefore you'd want to transplant those into the ground around June 24.
 Anyway, it's important to remember that the numbers in this fall planting guide are only a starting point for you!
 Good luck and good gardening to you.

 Fall is the time to plant garlic.
-Around August 18, take your cloves apart and plant the toes about 3 inches deep.
+Around August 18, take your cloves apart and plant the toes about 3 to 4 inches deep.
+This may not be accurate!
+Garlic dates vary wildly around the country.
+The way to be sure is to use a soil thermometer.
+When the soil temperature is 60° at a depth of 4 inches, then plant your garlic.

 Cole crops like broccoli, cauliflower, and cabbage can be direct seeded into your garden around July 24, but because of the heat during that time of year, it's better to start them indoors around June 4 and then transplant them into the garden around July 14.
 Do the same with lettuce and spinach.